 What is wage equity?

 Wage equity is ending gender and racial bias in wage setting.
 According to a recent congressional report, a full-time female worker annually earns $10,800 less than her male counterpart, based on median annual earnings.
 That discrepancy can add up to nearly half a million dollars in lost wages over a career.
-The next Equal Pay Day is Tuesday, April 4, 2017 — the date that symbolizes how far into the year women must work to earn what men earned in the previous year.
+Equal Pay Day is the date that symbolizes how far into the year women must work to earn what men earned in the previous year.
 It typically occurs in late March or early April.